monmima/main-aide-memoire/zzzz-notes/laravel/inertia.md

 ## Passing data to the view

-- Use this syntax in your controller or web.php file:
+- Use this syntax in your controller or /routes/web.php file:

 		public function index()
 		{